aemann2/mastermind/README.md

 <a href="https://mastermind-amann.herokuapp.com/" target="_blank"><img src='https://user-images.githubusercontent.com/68879246/148705683-bb78e424-3d6c-43e5-8cae-71366fd55f61.mov' alt='Mastermind'></a>

-## **Mastermind** is a number guessing game where a player tries to guess a series of numbers within 10 turns.
+**Mastermind** is a number guessing game where a player tries to guess a series of numbers within 10 turns.
+Users can register to create an account, and scores will be tracked using a MongoDB database.
+Users can see the history of their scores on the 'Scores' page after logging in.

 ## Running the project locally